Bhaskers-Blu-Org1/metrics-collector-client-python/README.md

 ## Example app

-To see how to include this into your app please visit [Bluemix Hello World](https://github.com/IBM-Bluemix/python-hello-world-flask).
-You will want to pay attention to [setup.py](https://github.com/IBM-Bluemix/python-hello-world-flask/blob/master/setup.py) and [hello.py](https://github.com/IBM-Bluemix/python-hello-world-flask/blob/master/hello.py).
+To see how to include this into your app please visit [watson-online-store](https://github.com/IBM/watson-online-store).
+You will want to pay attention to [repository.yaml](https://github.com/IBM/watson-online-store/blob/master/repository.yaml) and [run.py](https://github.com/IBM/watson-online-store/blob/master/run.py#L184).

+To see how to include this into your Jupyter Notebook please visit [Integrate-Investment-Portfolio](https://github.com/IBM/Integrate-Investment-Portfolio).
+You will want to pay attention to [repository.yaml](https://github.com/IBM/Integrate-Investment-Portfolio/blob/master/repository.yaml) and [SetupPortfolio.ipynb](https://github.com/IBM/Integrate-Investment-Portfolio/blob/master/notebooks/SetupPortfolio.ipynb).

 ## Privacy Notice